chrismorales/unittest_coverage_talk/docs/index.rst

 with Python standard library.

 1. Import the unit test module
-2. Create a test case by making a class that inherits from unittest.TestCase.
+2. Create a test case by making a class that inherits from **unittest.TestCase.**

-   This will tell the test runner (and coverage utility) which of my python code is a test.
+   This will tell the test runner (and coverage tool) which of our python code is a test.

 .. code:: python